onuriltan/note-manager-web/README.md

 ### Social Authentication
-You need to create applications from your Facebook and Google Developer Accounts
+You need to create applications from your Facebook and Google Developer Accounts and add their credentials in .env file.

 ##### Facebook Auth
 * FACEBOOK_APP_ID="your app id"